by Emma Heptonstall

 So how is it that some women manage all that; and some, well some women just go to pieces?

-5 secrets of successfully divorced business women.
+5 secrets of successfully divorced businesswomen.

 1. They have a plan

-You have a business plan right?
+You have a business plan, right?

-It’s either up on your wall in your office, on a spreadsheet on your computer, in your Leonie Dawson workbook or scribbled in the back of your journal.
+It’s either up on your wall in your office, on a spreadsheet on your computer, in your Leonie Dawson workbook, or scribbled in the back of your journal.
 It doesn’t really matter where you keep it, but you have one.
 You know what your vision is for your business.
-You know what you want to achieve in terms of turnover, growth in sales, market share.
-You planned it all out and now you working your plan.
+You know what you want to achieve in terms of turnover, growth in sales, and market share.
+You planned it all out and now you working on your plan.